 Both the legislation and Our Organisation policy provide a right to request flexible working and do not provide a right to have the request accepted.
 Whether a request will be accepted or not will depend on the circumstances and Our Organisation has the right to refuse a request based on the grounds set out in the following section.
 Our Organisation's responsibility is to consider the request, carefully looking at the benefits of the requested changes in working conditions for the employee and Our Organisation's services and weighing these against any adverse impact on services as a result of implementing the changes.
-The application form requires the impact on services to be considered by the employee at the time of the request so that all parties are aware of the relevant considerations.

 Although the statutory right no longer specifically applies to those with caring responsibilities, Our Organisation will be mindful of its obligations in respect of equal opportunities and diversity.
 In particular requests which are made in such circumstances will be considered taking account of any potential implications for unlawful discrimination.
 This is why it is very important that employees indicate on their application whether they believe that their request is related to the Equality Act 2010.
 Further guidance is given in the Equal Opportunities and Dignity at Work Policy.
 In cases of doubt HR should be contacted by either the relevant employee or line manager.

-Statutory requests can only be made once in any 12 month period.
+Statutory requests can only be made twice in any 12 month period.
 There may be exceptions to this if the request is linked to a reasonable adjustment or caring responsibilities linked to someone who has a disability.